ifm/ifm3d/doc/configuring.md

 Linux pipelines to carry out a specific task.
 The usage of `jq` is *not* required.
-Standard Linux tools (`grep`, `sed`, `awk`, `perl`, `python`, etc.) could also be used or a single pipeline can be decomposed into multiple commands whereby data are serialized to a file, editied, then I/O redirected into `ifm3d config` in discrete steps.
+Standard Linux tools (`grep`, `sed`, `awk`, `perl`, `python`, etc.) could also be used or a single pipeline can be decomposed into multiple commands whereby data are serialized to a file, edited, then I/O redirected into `ifm3d config` in discrete steps.
 Again, the remainder of this document will assume `jq` is available.
 (To install `jq` on Ubuntu:
 `sudo apt-get install jq`).